One dead, scores hurt in Palestinian 'Day of Rage' over Jerusalem

-JERUSALEM/GAZA (Reuters) - Thousands of Palestinians demonstrated, scores were hurt and at least one killed in clashes with Israeli troops on a “Day of Rage” against U.S. President Donald Trump’s recognition of Jerusalem as Israel’s capital.
+JERUSALEM/GAZA (Reuters) - At least one person was killed and scores were hurt in clashes with Israeli troops on Friday as thousands of Palestinians demonstrated on a “Day of Rage” against U.S. President Donald Trump’s recognition of Jerusalem as Israel’s capital.

 Israeli soldiers shot dead a Palestinian man near the Gaza border, the first confirmed death in two days of unrest.